-In Version 1.10 of Helm CONNECT, we made several enhancements that simplified the way we handle due dates and helped put you in control of your overdue maintenance and compliance items.
+Helm CONNECT simplifies managing due dates and helps put you in control of your overdue maintenance and compliance items.

 Simplified due dates for new templates

-You now have the option to complete overdue maintenance routines, inspections, inventory counts, or forms.
-Let's say it's July, and one of your monthly inspections wasn't completed in June.
-Previously, if you tried to finish the overdue inspection from June, you'd actually be finishing the July inspection.
-This was confusing and meant there was no record of the June inspection in history.
-Now, if you perform that monthly inspection and click Finish Now, you can choose the June inspection that you missed.
-Keep in mind, however, this feature only applies to checklists and forms with schedules based on the effective date, not on the last completed date.
+You have the option to finish overdue maintenance routines, inspections, inventory counts, or forms.
+Let's say one of your checklists wasn't finished on time.
+If you complete the checklist at a later date, then click Finish Now, you can choose the period that you missed.
+Keep in mind, however, that this feature applies only to checklists and forms with schedules based on the effective date, not on the last completed date.

 Omit overdue checklists and forms

 If you have to miss some regular maintenance or compliance work—perhaps due to dry dock or some downtime—you can omit the items you couldn't complete.
 To keep you in compliance, each omitted item will display in history with the reason it wasn't completed.

 As with finishing overdue items, omitting items is available only for checklists and forms with schedules based on the effective date, not on the last completed date.
 For items that can be omitted, you'll see the Omit button above the checklist, beside the Finish Now button.
 For items that can't be omitted, the button will stay hidden.

 When you click Omit, you can choose the period of the item you want to omit by selecting it from the "Period to omit" list.
 The period is simply the range of time in which an item was due.
 We always display the oldest (most overdue) period by default.